sridharsabarish/Workspace/DeveloperLog.md

 # Developer Log

+## 9.10.2025
+* Explored IFTTT video for humidity alerts.
+Could be good to implement this.

 ## 06.10.2025
 * Designing and brainstorming of IOT products in my home.
 * read a bit about smart lighting in home